 In most cases, the procedure takes between two and four hours.

 Most patients will be released home after spending some time recovering from the anesthesia with instructions for aftercare.
-Tummy tucks or abdominoplasties performed by Dr. Raj all use dissolvable sutures which do not require removal.
+Abdominoplasties performed by Dr. Raj all use dissolvable sutures which do not require removal.
 The main thing the patient must do during the post-operative period is always keep the wounds clean and wear a compression garment to help reduce bruising and swelling.
 While patients are encouraged to walk around and resume a normal diet as soon as the evening after surgery, they will need to wear the compression garment and avoid strenuous activity for up to 6 weeks before resuming full normal activities.

 Limitations, Risks, and Possible Complications

-Like any other type of major surgery, a tummy tuck has some possible risks including discomfort, bruising, swelling, numbness, and infection.
+Like any other type of major surgery, a abdominoplasty has some possible risks including discomfort, bruising, swelling, numbness, and infection.
 Some patients are sensitive to anesthesia and may have an allergic reaction.
 Additionally, bleeding, accumulation of fluid, delayed healing and the formation of blood clots are possible complications of abdominoplasty.
 Patient medical history may impact the likelihood of these complications.

 Dr. Raj will cover potential risks in detail before the procedure.